Jax Taylor Dishes On His Drunken Hotel Fight With ‘Bachelor’ Nick Viall

 “As time progresses, I’m starting to open my mind about it a little bit more because I do love her and that’s something she wants,” he explained, “and I’m willing to bring the idea back.
 We’ll see.
 I just hate divorce.
 I hate it.
 I’ve done a lot of things in my life, it’s just kind of the one box I don’t want to check off that I’ve done.”

-Jax Taylor and Brittany Cartwright are rumored to be working on a new spinoff but so far, Bravo TV has yet to confirm news of the potential show.
+Jax Taylor and Brittany Cartwright are rumored to be working on a new spinoff but so far, Bravo TV has yet to confirm news of the potential show, which is reportedly based out of her hometown in Kentucky.

 To see more of Jax Taylor and his co-stars, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.